Joyful Noise (soundtrack)

 Joyful Noise is the soundtrack album to the 2012 film of the same name, starring Queen Latifah and Dolly Parton.
 The soundtrack was released on January 10, 2012, by WaterTower Music and contains three original compositions by Parton.
 The soundtrack produced two singles; "He's Everything" and "From Here to the Moon and Back".

 Track listing

+Additionally, the songs "Letters from the 9th Ward / Walk Away Renée" by Rickie Lee Jones, "On My Phone" by Jack Miz, and "My Friend the Sun" by Peter Holsapple and Chris Stamey appear in the film but do not appear on the soundtrack album.